20 Exchange Place: Construction and opening

 Steel construction started in late February 1930, with the first steel column being placed on February 25.
 The building took twelve months to construct.
 The Fuller Company, the building's contractor, employed an average of 2,000 workers simultaneously, with up to 3,000 workers on-site at a time.
-A large proportion of the workforce, comprising over 600 workers, were hired for the stonework.
+A large proportion of the workforce, comprising over 600 workers, was hired for the stonework.
 The project also employed timekeepers and auditors, who checked employees' attendance, as well as job runners, who delivered architectural drawings and ensured that materials were delivered.
 The builders anticipated a total payroll of $7.5 million with 5,000 total workers.
 A contemporary source wrote that the project provided "unemployment relief, a matter of much moment at this writing", when the Great Depression in the United States was just beginning.
 The stonework was completed in November 1930.
 Some of the construction workers involved in the project were honored in a January 1931 ceremony.

 The bank had started moving into its quarters by February 20, 1931, and the building opened for City Bank Farmers Trust workers on February 24.
 On opening day, the building had 25,000 visitors; The New York Times stated that about 3,851 people per hour visited the building.
 The upper floors were not open because the elevators had not been completed.
 When it opened, 20 Exchange Place was the tallest stone-clad building in the city and the world, but that record was surpassed by the Empire State Building, which opened on May 1, 1931.
 In addition, 20 Exchange Place was the fourth-tallest building in the world, behind the Empire State Building, the Chrysler Building, and 40 Wall Street.
 Construction was officially completed in mid-March 1931, one and a half months ahead of schedule.
 The same month, National City Bank conveyed a one-fourth interest in the building to the City Bank Farmers Trust Company in March 1931.